numpde/photoveto/app/content/introduction.md

 Our licenses:

-*   [PV-0][0].
+*   [PV-X][X].
-    The "zero-tolerance" license strictly prohibits any photography or use of the individual's images, underscoring the importance of digital privacy and security.
+    The "maximum-privacy" license strictly prohibits any photography or use of the individual's images, underscoring the importance of digital privacy and security.

-[0]: ./0
+[X]: ./x